 While you cannot depend on it, some owners tie a yellow ribbon on their dog’s collar or leash.
 Teach your children this means the dog is not a good dog to play with.
 While the ribbon may mean the dog is anxious or easily excited, it could also mean the dog is not friendly to strangers.
 You can ask the owner for permission, but do not approach the dog.
 Also teach your children about service animals, who need to focus on their work to ensure the safety of their handlers.

 Know What to Do If There is an Incident

 Knowing what to do if a dog does become aggressive or bites can also help prevent serious injuries and ensure your legal right to compensation remains protected.
 If a dog becomes aggressive, your children need to know to stand silently with their hands together in front of them and look down at their feet.
 If the dog knocks them to the ground, they should quietly curl into a ball with their hands and arms over their ears and neck and remain still until help arrives.

 Once an adult restrains the dog, you need to call local authorities as soon as possible.
 Even minor dog bites warrant medical attention because of the risk of infection.
 Have paramedics transport your child, or visit the nearest emergency department as soon as possible for any bites that break the skin.

 Get legal help after a dog bite in Houston.

 After a serious bite incident, you will want to call us as soon as possible.
-We can help you determine your legal options for covering medical bills and other related damages.
+Our dog bite lawyers can help you determine your legal options for covering medical bills and other related damages.
 In many cases, the dog owner’s homeowner’s insurance will cover your child’s medical bills.
 In other cases, we may be able to file a case against the owner for failing to control her pet.